clarisseI/cryptoApp/README.md

-### A cryptocurrency app using
+### Depedencies
    - antd
    - millify
    - moment
-   - styled-components dependencies
+   - styled-components
-   -
+   - react-redux

+### API used
- API used are coinranking to display different cryptocurrencies and bing-news-search to display news
+- coinranking to display different cryptocurrencies and
+- bing-news-search to display news

 ## To run the project: